 Created A New Budget

 I managed to incorporate these new rules by tweaking my budget template bit by bit.
 The budget started as a simple table with estimated bills per month.
-I wanted a snapshot of how much money I needed as a salaried adult for the first time.
+I wanted a snapshot of how much money I needed on a salary.

 As I discovered more and more about my financial habits, I changed things.
 I now pre-plan bills, spending money, savings, etc. I plan to the last cent and I still feel free with my money!
 Using the bill pay strategy, automatic savings and pre-plan method changed the game!